Table of Contents

 Early Studies of the Efficacy of Hormone Replacement Therapy for the Prevention of Colorectal Cancer in Postmenopausal Women

-The women health initiative has conducted a study in 2002 that aimed to evaluate the benefits and risks of administering combined hormone replacement therapy “estrogen plus progestin” to postmenopausal women.
+The Women’s Health Initiative conducted a study in 2002 that aimed to evaluate the benefits and risks of administering combined hormone replacement therapy “estrogen plus progestin” to postmenopausal women.

-This study also showed that the administration of estrogen alone to women who have undergone a hysterectomy did not have any protective effect against colorectal cancer.
-One problem with this study was a contradictory observation in women with established metastatic colorectal cancer.
-Women with metastatic colorectal cancer had worsening of their disease when they received combined hormone replacement therapy.
+This study also showed that the administration of estrogen alone, to women who have undergone a hysterectomy, did not have any protective effect against colorectal cancer.
+One problem with this study was a contradictory observation in women with established metastatic colorectal cancer who had worsening of their disease when they received combined hormone replacement therapy.

-From 2002–2010, five more major studies were done to further evaluate the role of hormone replacement therapy as a potential chemo-preventive agent against colorectal cancer in postmenopausal women.
+From 2002–2010, five more major studies were conducted to further evaluate the role of hormone replacement therapy as a potential chemo-preventative agent against colorectal cancer in postmenopausal women.

-These studies were more specific to answer the question of whether combined hormone replacement therapy is effective in lowering the risk of colorectal cancer in postmenopausal women or not.
-Four out of these give studies showed a clear reduction in the risk of colorectal cancer in postmenopausal women receiving hormone replacement therapy compared to those who did not.
+These studies were more specifically geared to answer the question of whether combined hormone replacement therapy is effective in lowering the risk of colorectal cancer in postmenopausal women or not.
+Four out of these five studies showed a clear reduction in the risk of colorectal cancer in postmenopausal women receiving hormone replacement therapy compared to those who did not.

 Mechanism of Chemoprevention for Colorectal Cancer by Hormone Replacement Therapy

-Basic science research was needed to understand more how and why hormone replacement therapy is protective against colorectal cancer.
+Basic scientific research was required to better understand how and why hormone replacement therapy is protective against colorectal cancer.
 This research aimed to answer three main questions:

-To answer the second question, postmenopausal women who received combined hormone replacement therapy who had tumors with a low microsatellite instability index had a 40 % reduction in colorectal cancer risk.
-On the other hand, those who had a high microsatellite instability index did not benefit from colorectal cancer.
-Therefore, it was suggested that women with established metastatic colorectal cancer are harmed by hormone replacement therapy possibly due to an impaired response to estrogen when the cells who a high microsatellite instability index.
+To answer the second question, postmenopausal women who received combined hormone replacement therapy and who had tumors with a low microsatellite instability index had a 40% reduction in colorectal cancer risk.
+On the other hand, those who had a high microsatellite instability index did not benefit from the treatment.
+Therefore, it was suggested that women with established metastatic colorectal cancer are harmed by hormone replacement therapy possibly due to an impaired response to estrogen when the cells have a high microsatellite instability index.

-Finally, to answer the third question – why progestin is needed for hormone replacement therapy to be effective in lowering the risk of colorectal cancer – cellular studies were performed.
-It was noted that progestin acts synergistically with estrogen to increase the efficacy of estrogen as a chemo-preventive agent against colorectal cancer.
+Finally, to answer the third question, cellular studies were performed.
+It was noted that progestin acts synergistically with estrogen to increase the efficacy of estrogen as a chemo-preventative agent against colorectal cancer.